 - Enter the amount of the waiver or fee.
 Fees will be indicated by entering a positive value and waivers are negative values.

 - Enter a label that will be recorded with the fee/waiver.

 - Choose how the fee/waiver will be calculated (Per Registration or Per Exam).

 - Repeat to add additional fees/waivers for different questions or responses.

 - Charge non students or students who are not in a class a different fee.
-Schools have the ability to have TR calculate a different exam fee for any student who selects "No Teacher" or "Independent Study" Schools who wish to do this will need to check the check box and then enter the fee students should be charged if they have selected an exam and either "No Teacher" or "Independent Study".
-Of course schools will need be using the "No Teacher" or "Independent Study" options for the appropriate exams.
-These can be configured when setting up and exam under Manage/Set-up AP Exams.
+Schools have the ability to have TR calculate a different exam fee for any student who selects "No Teacher" or "Independent Study" Schools who wish to do this will need to check the checkbox and then enter the fee students should be charged if they have selected an exam and either "No Teacher" or "Independent Study".
+Of course, schools will need be using the "No Teacher" or "Independent Study" options for the appropriate exams.
+These can be configured when setting up an exam under Manage/Set-up AP Exams.

 - Late Fees - Schools have the ability to add a late fee for students who register after a particular date.
 This late fee can be per exam or per registration.
 Schools will set this up using the Late Fee option (AP Exam Service => Configure AP Registration => Late Fee Info)

 4) None of the Above - This is for schools who have fee scenarios that are not handled by any of the above.
 TR will need to build a custom fee file.
 Please select this choice and thoroughly describe your fee scenario so that Total Registration may assist you.